mihirchaudhari/mihirchaudhari.github.io/_posts/2024-02-08-valentine-day-thingy.md

 ## Have fun

-I also think I misspelled predictor on the final version.
+I think I misspelled predictor on the final version.

+Also the thumbnail image is from Pexels.